The Culling Tab

 Culling Preferences

 Generally, photographers use low star ratings for problem photos and higher ratings for better photos.
-By default Lightpanel uses Four stars for Selects, three stars for Duplicates, two stars for Eyes Closed, and one star for Blurry, leaving five stars available for your favorites.
+By default Lightpanel uses Four stars for Filtered, three stars for Duplicates, two stars for Eyes Closed, and one star for Blurry, leaving five stars available for your favorites and the Selects group.

 In the Culling Defaults section you can adjust the defaults for the culling pane.
 These can also be set in the Culling pane before you press the Analyze button.
-You can also disable the classifcation of Eyes Closed and Blurry if you do not wish to use these features.
+You can also disable the classification of Eyes Closed and Blurry if you do not wish to use these features.
+The Analyze drop down allows you to pick between Deep and Quick analysis options.
+Deep prepares more functions in advance while Quick is on-demand.

 Comments